reiniere2024/ClipsPlayer/README.md

 Please note:
 Music Clip Names must not contain spaces.
 If they do then they will not be recognized by the media players!
+When you are opening the solution in Visual Studio then you must move the XML-map to the bin/debug-map.

 Good luck,
 Reiniere.